derhansen/sf_event_mgt_extend_demo/README.md

 * Extend the event domain model with the new field "Entrance"
 * Extend the registration domain model with the new fields "Hotel room needed" and "Fax"

-All extensino builder related files are kept, so you can load this demo extension directly with the extension builder.
+All extension builder related files are kept, so you can load this demo extension directly with the extension builder.

+**Update 16.09.2015:** I updated the demo extension to use TCA overrides.
+I actually don't know, if the extension builder created TCA overrides, so make sure you have a look at the folder Configuration/TCA/Overrides of this extension in order to understand how the domain models are extended.

 ## Short manual how to extend sf_event_mgt